Traffic

 The city of Jena is well connected in all areas.
 Thanks to convenient transport routes and networks, residents and visitors to Jena can always reach their destination quickly, comfortably and easily.

 Children aged 10 and over and adults must always cycle on the road.
 Younger children may use the footpath.
-If there is a combined pedestrian/cycle path, cyclists of all ages use the red cycle path.
+If there is a combined pedestrian/cycle path, cyclists of all ages may use the red cycle path.

 The road traffic regulations also apply to cyclists as far as possible.
 There are special regulations regarding the carriage of children and adults.
 The law also regulates what is required for a roadworthy bicycle.